 Identity theft is a big problem

-Identity theft is a big problem, and it is only getting more serious as the years go on.
-As more and more people are becoming victims of identity theft, they wonder...who is stealing my identity and how are they doing it?
+Identity theft is a big problem, and it is only getting more serious as the years go on and more and more people are becoming victims of identity theft.

 The Usual Suspects